Maximal curves with respect to quadratic extensions over finite fields: Abelian surfaces isogenous to Jacobians of Hallouin-Perret-maximal curves

 This theorem classifies such surfaces in four families called mixed (M), ordinary (O) and supersingular (SS1) and (SS2).
 This classification involves the integer $\Delta=a_1^2-4a_2+8q$, but when $f(T)=(T^2+aT+q)^2$ we have $\Delta=4a^2-4(a^2+2q)+8q=0$.
 In our case $\Delta$ is a square and so the cases (M) and (O) are discarded.
 It is not possible to fulfill the conditions of the cases (SS1) or (SS2), except when $a=0$, $n$ is even and $p\equiv 1\pmod 4$ or when $a=\pm \sqrt{q}$, $n$ is even and $p\equiv 1\pmod 3$.
 For these values we check that $f(T)=(T^2+aT+q)^2$ does correspond to a Weil polynomial thanks to R\" uck's result.

 Moreover, Howe, Nart and Ritzenthaler have given in Theorem 1.2 of \cite{HNR} necessary conditions on a Weil polynomial to be the characteristic polynomial of a simple abelian surface defined over ${\mathbb F}_q$ which is not isogenous to a Jacobian.
 Since $a_2=a^2+2q$ the condition $a_2<0$ of Table 1.2 of \cite{HNR} is never satisfied.
-We conclude that in the considered cases $f(T)$ is indeed the characteristic polynomial of a simple abelian surface $A$ isogeneous to a Jacobian.
+We conclude that in the considered cases $f(T)$ is indeed the characteristic polynomial of a simple abelian surface $A$ isogenous to a Jacobian.
 This concludes the case (1) concerning simple abelian surfaces.

 (2) If $(a,q)=1$ then by Deuring and Waterhouse the polynomial $T^2+aT+q$ is the characteristic polynomial of an ordinary elliptic curve $E$ and thus $(T^2+aT+q)^2$ is the characteristic polynomial of an abelian surface isogenous to $E\times E$.
-Moreover, by Theorem 2.3 of \cite{HNR}, $E\times E$ is isogeneous to the Jacobian of a curve $X$ if and only if $a^2-4q$ is neither $-3$ nor $-4$ nor $-7$.
-In this case, we know that $L_X(T)=(T^2+aT+q)^2$ and so $X$ is indeed a DM-curve by Proposition \ref{Alpha}.
+Moreover, by Theorem 2.3 of \cite{HNR}, $E\times E$ is isogenous to the Jacobian of a curve $X$ if and only if $a^2-4q$ is neither $-3$ nor $-4$ nor $-7$.
+In this case, we know that $L_X(T)=(T^2+aT+q)^2$ and so $X$ is indeed a HP-maximal curve by Proposition \ref{Alpha}.

 (3) It remains to consider abelian surfaces which are isogenous to the product of two supersingular elliptic curves.